-- The "Ethnocultural Offenders" policy aims to ensure that culturally appropriate services are available to meet the needs of racialized people in prison.
-Pursuant to the policy, CSC is to deliver and monitor services to meet the needs of racialized people, using an intersectional lens.
+- The "Ethnocultural Offenders" policy aims to ensure that culturally appropriate services are available to meet the needs of racialized people in prison.12 Pursuant to the policy, CSC is to deliver and monitor services to meet the needs of racialized people, using an intersectional lens.
 Prison administrators must foster environments in which the diversity of people in prison is appreciated, and they must promote an environment that is inclusive and free from discrimination.
 The policy calls for the engagement of community organizations who can further support racialized people throughout their incarceration and upon release.
 The policy also confirms that racialized people should be able to form their own cultural associations, obtain interpreters where required, and obtain culturally appropriate food for cultural events. - The experiences of racialized people in federal prisons reveal a significant gap between policy and practice.
 In the Office of the Correctional Investigator's (OCI) 2022 report, OCI found that prison staff continued to engage in pervasive and systemic discrimination against racialized people.
-Racialized people continued to be exposed to discrimination in accessing healthcare in prison, including healthcare providers who minimized their physical and mental pain.
-Racialized people were also banned from having cultural items, like do-rags, and punished for forming associations, like support groups, because of perceived connections to gangs.
+Racialized people continued to be exposed to discrimination in accessing healthcare in prison, including healthcare providers who minimized their physical and mental pain.13 Racialized people were also banned from having cultural items, like do-rags, and punished for forming associations, like support groups, because of perceived connections to gangs.
 Racialized women did not have access to needed hair or skin care or hygiene products a challenge that is amplified for trans women in men's institutions.
-Additionally, studies have found that religious minorities do not have access to adequate spiritual services, particularly since CSC shifted away from a faith-based community model, through which organizations were provided contracts to hire, train, and oversee the work of their respective chaplains.
-Acceptable to religious services, and reducing the quality of service and number of resources for religious minorities.
+Additionally, studies have found that religious minorities do not have access to adequate spiritual services, particularly since CSC shifted away from a faith-based community model, through which organizations were provided contracts to hire, train, and oversee the work of their respective chaplains.14 CSC has now privatized the chaplaincy service to a single company, imposing a "one size fits all" approach to religious services, and reducing the quality of service and number of resources for religious minorities.

-A Black inmate in pain will often be treated with contempt.
+G A Black inmate in pain will often be treated with contempt.